stefanoaz/Particle-counter-V1/README.md

 Steve

 Note 26 March 2023: There are recommended resistor value changes in the photodiode bias string.
 R2,3 should be lowered to 4.7 Meg., R1,4 should be lowered to 270K ohm.

+Note 2 June, 2023: Recommend Version 2 of this design for improved EMI immunity and CMRR.
+See: "Particle-counter-V2" repository.